If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 What is the appeal of the "505," Levi's first jeans developed for fashion?

-What is the history of ” Levi’s “, known as the creator of jeans?
+What is the history of “Levi’s,” known as the creator of jeans?

-In 1853, Levi Strauss arrived in San Francisco as an immigrant from Germany.
-He opened a general merchandise store that handled clothing, which was the beginning of “Levi’s.”
-At the time when gold mining was thriving, Levi’s was a major fashion brand, and the brand was known as “Levi’s Jeans.
+In 1853, Levi Strauss came to San Francisco from Germany as an immigrant.
+He opened a general merchandise store dealing in clothing, which was the beginning of ” Levi’s “.
 At the time when gold mining was active, gold miners asked for “durable work clothes,” which led to the creation of canvas work pants, the predecessor of jeans.
 These pants were then updated with denim material to make them even more durable, and a model in “indigo blue” was introduced.
 He was constantly experimenting with ways to improve the durability of his pants when he received an idea from a tailor, Jacob Davis, to reinforce the pockets with rivets, a nail-like component used to join the pockets.
 They immediately began working on an item that incorporated the specifications and jointly patented it.
 This moment marked the completion of the first pair of jeans that would later become lot number ” 501 ” and are still worn by many to this day.

 Click here for details and purchase